Nutrition, Physical Activity and Obesity: Worksite Initiatives

 - Information on how employers can estimate return on investment, a measure of the cost of an intervention compared to the expected financial return of the intervention.

-Healthy Worksite Initiative - This website was designed by the Centers for Disease Control and Prevention (CDC) as a resource for Worksite Health Promotion program planners in various settings.
+Healthy Worksite Initiative - This website was designed by the CDC as a resource for Worksite Health Promotion program planners in various settings.
 Here you will find samples, information, resources, and step-by-step toolkits to help you improve the health of your employees.

 Worksite Breastfeeding Resources and Requirements